 This small village is located in the territory of Noto in the district of Saint Lucia of Mendola on the provincial road 24, continuing from Noto to Palazzolo Acreide.
 This place is incredible, behind the small village church it’s the most interesting part of this site.
 An underground which apparently had already pre-Christian origins with the cult of Saint Lucia Roman widow.
 Mendola comes from the town formerly called Mende.

-Among these tombs it seems to have refugees Lucia and Geminianus sought by the Emperor Diocletian.
-Upon time then the site has experienced several awards by the rulers that have occurred in Sicily.
-Since the last underground basilica every colonization has left here a sign of its presence.
+Among these tombs, it seems to have refugees Lucia and Geminianus sought by Emperor Diocletian.
+Over time then the site has experienced several awards by the rulers that have occurred in Sicily.
+Since the last underground basilica, every colonization has left here a sign of its presence.